chriswernst/raspberryPi-setup-and-intro-to-cron/README.md

 NOOBS expects the FAT format.
 With 32gb or less SD cards, they will likely come out of the box in FAT(MS DOS) format.
 If your memory card is >32gb (SDXC), it will likely come in exFat format.
 This will need to be reformatted into FAT.
 A brief link can be found [Here](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md)
 Or if you're on OSX, open **Disk Utility**, navigate to the new SD card, click *erase*, name the new card, and set the format to FAT.

-Once downloaded, extract those files, and drop into your newly formatted SD card(FAT formatting is necessary).
+Once downloaded, extract/unzip those files, and drop the file, not just the folder, into your newly formatted SD card(FAT formatting is necessary).
 An easy walkthrough of the NOOBS Linux installation is here: https://www.raspberrypi.org/documentation/installation/noobs.md

 Now, plug in your Micro SD card, USB hub, HDMI, power supply(in the 'PWR' port), keyboard and mouse, and turn on the power.
 Raspbian OS should start up.
 A green light on the device is a good sign.